A Trajectory-Based Approach to Discrete-Time Flatness: Conclusion

 \section{Conclusion}

 In this contribution, we have investigated the extension of the notion of discrete-time flatness to both forward- and backward-shifts.
 We have shown that adding backward-shifts fits very nicely with the concept of one-to-one correspondence of solutions of the original system and a trivial system, as it is well-known from the continuous-time case.
 Even with backward-shifts, reachability and controllability still hold and trajectories can be planned in a straightforward way.
-Furthermore, such systems still can be linearized by a dynamic feedback.
+Furthermore, such systems can be linearized by a particular subclass of dynamic feedbacks.
 Thus, from an application point of view, the basic properties of forward-flat systems are preserved.
-Since we expect that the class of flat systems in the extended sense including backward-shifts is significantly larger than the class of forward-flat systems, this opens many new perspectives for practical applications.
+Since we expect that the class of flat systems in the extended sense including backward-shifts is significantly larger than the class of forward-flat systems, this opens many new perspectives for practical applications as illustrated by the presented induction motor.
 Future research will deal with the systematic construction of flat outputs and finding necessary and/or sufficient conditions as they already exist for forward-flat systems.
 Another open question, which is motivated by the continuous-time case, is whether the class of flat systems is only a subset of or equivalent to the class of systems linearizable by dynamic feedback, see Remark \ref{rem:Dynamic_feedback_lin_equivalent_flatness}.